-Bachelor's programme Astronomy
+Bachelor's programme Applied Physics

-Standard 1: Intended learning outcomes meets the standard Standard 2: Teaching-learning environment meets the standard Standard 3: Student assessment meets the standard Standard 4: Achieved learning outcomes meets the standard General conclusion positive
+meets the standard

+meets the standard

+meets the standard

+meets the standard

+positive

-The chair of the panel, prof. dr. Reinder Coehoorn, and the secretary, dr. Barbara van Balen, hereby declare that all panel members have studied this report and that they agree with the judgements laid down in the it.
+The chair of the panel, prof. dr. Reinder Coehoorn, and the secretary, dr. Barbara van Balen, hereby declare that all panel members have studied this report and that they agree with the judgements laid down in it.
 They confirm that the assessment has been conducted in accordance with the demands relating to independence.